Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Abstract

 \section{Abstract}

-We establish the Sato-Tate equidistribution of Hecke eigenvalues on average for families of Hecke--Maass cusp forms on $\SL(n,\R) / \SO(n)$.
-For each of the principal, symmetric square and exterior square $L$-functions we verify that the families are essentially cuspidal and deduce the level distribution with restricted support of the low-lying zeros.
-We also deduce average estimates toward Ramanujan.
+We establish the Sato-Tate equidistribution of Hecke eigenvalues of the family of Hecke--Maass cusp forms on $\SL(n,\Z)\backslash \SL(n,\R) / \SO(n)$.
+As part of the proof, we establish a uniform upper-bound for spherical functions on semisimple Lie groups which is of independent interest.
+For each of the principal, symmetric square and exterior square $L$-functions, we deduce the level distribution with restricted support of the low-lying zeros.
+We also deduce average estimates toward Ramanujan, including an improvement on the previous literature in the case $n=2$.

 {\parskip=0pt }